MOBILE APP · HEALTHFIRST · SHIPPED 2023

 Simple, in-context navigation Three categories, Balance, Products, Retailers all anchor the home screen.

-Final iteration of the in-app OTC card.
+Final iteration of the in-app OTC card homepage.

 In the final design, members can do all of this inside the Healthfirst app: view their OTC balance, browse and search eligible products, find participating retailers, scan items in-store, submit a digital reimbursement form, and learn how the benefit works.